Sulinskii/JENKINS-43982/README.md

 # workflow-job

-Displaying stage view of every run
+Displaying stage view of run in run page